On the regularity of Dirac eigenfunctions: Regularity of the two-dimensional Dirac eigenfunctions

-In the usual case, establishing the regularity proof of solutions for elliptic problems in polygonal domains is exceedingly challenging and necessitates the utilisation of numerous techniques.
-Virtually the significant results come from Dirichlet or Neumann problems.
-For other boundary conditions, one can perhaps indicate the existence of $H^2$-smooth solutions satisfying the initial requirements.
-In this paper, we propose a novel approach supported by an additional hypothesis and a formula of the square of the Dirac operator in \cite{Tuyen}, which demonstrates that the square operator in polygonal domains has the same form as that in smooth domains.
+Establishing the regularity proof of solutions for elliptic problems in polygonal domains is exceedingly challenging and necessitates the utilisation of numerous techniques.
+Virtually, the significant results come from Dirichlet and Neumann boundary conditions.
+In this paper, we propose an approach supported by an additional hypothesis and a formula of the square of the Dirac operator described in \cite{Tuyen}.

 \begin{Lemma} Let $\Omega$ be a polygon in $\mathbb{R}^2$ and $U$ be the set of vertices of $\Omega$ then $C^\infty_0(\overline{\Omega}\setminus \{U\}) \cap \Dom(T)$ is a core of~$T$. \end{Lemma}